simonh1000/elm-webpack-starter/README.md

 # Elm 0.18 with Webpack 3, Hot Loading & Bootstrap 4

-My Elm dev environment with hot-loading (i.e. state is retained as you edit your code, uses https://github.com/fluxxu/elm-hot-loader).
+Elm dev environment with hot-loading (i.e. state is retained as you edit your code, uses https://github.com/fluxxu/elm-hot-loader).
 Like elm-community/elm-webpack-starter but using Webpack 3.
-I Use this daily for professional work.
+I use this daily for my professional work.

 ## Installation